Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/mask.rst

 Mask Modifier
 *************

-The Mask Modifier allows vertices of an object to be hidden dynamically based on vertex groups.
+The *Mask* modifier allows vertices of an object to be hidden dynamically based on vertex groups.

 Options